Mosque shooting victims: Six men who sought better lives in Quebec

 Both he and his wife, Safia Hamoudi, were professors in agri-food engineering.

-Among his research projects, which also included studies on ways to improve vegetable oils and lactose, Prof. Belkacemi had worked on finding healthier alternatives to spices used to cure cold cuts.
+Among his research projects, which also included studies on ways to improve vegetable oils and lactose, Dr. Belkacemi had worked on finding healthier alternatives to spices used to cure cold cuts.

 Aboubaker Thabti, 44

-Aboubaker Thabti only lived five minutes from the mosque.
+Aboubaker Thabti lived only five minutes from the mosque.
 His friends knew that he didn’t work on Sunday nights, so when they couldn’t reach him after the shooting started, they feared the worst.

 Several men stood outside the mosque on Sunday night, hoping to get news from him, but they saw his wife leaving in sobs.

-One of the friends, Ghazi Hamrouni, said Mr. Thabti worked in a pharmacy and had two young children, a 3-year-old and another about 10 years old, friends said.
+One of the friends, Ghazi Hamrouni, said Mr. Thabti worked in a pharmacy and had two young children, a three-year-old and another who was about 10 years old, friends said.

-Another friend, Abder Dhakkar, recalled that when he moved to Quebec a year and a half ago from Montreal, Mr. Thebti was one of the first people he met.
+Another friend, Abder Dhakkar, recalled that when he moved to Quebec a year and a half ago from Montreal, Mr. Thabti was one of the first people he met.
 “He’s so kind; everyone loves him – everyone.”

 Report Typo/Error